Why should we be calmer about babies crying?

 I explain 7 reasons why you should feel calmer about crying

 There are some people who have no problem or get upset by hearing a baby cry.
 They can simply ignore a baby that is in distress.
 They are able not to pick the baby up, they believe to do so would be ‘spoiling him’.
-They have no issue with the suggestion, and they will think nothing of leaving a baby to cry alone in a dark room for hours.
-I am led to believe these people exist from first-hand experience in messages, emails and speaking with people who comment when they hear what it is I do as a profession.
+Having no issue with the suggestion, and they will think nothing of leaving a baby to cry alone in a dark room for hours.
+I am led to believe these people exist from the first-hand experience in messages, emails and speaking with people who comment when they hear what it is I do as a profession.
 I know this more commonly used then we would like to believe when we read articles on this type of sleep training all time.
 But seriously, who are they?
 In my 23 1/2 years as a mother and 5 years as a sleep consultant, I’ve never encountered a parent like this face to face.

 As a parent myself, friends with children and caregivers I have known over the years we all seem to feel very differently about crying.
 In fact, I would say we are a whole 180 degrees different.
 I have found all of us to be jolted into action by the slightest expression by our baby’s that they feel or have even the tiniest of discomfort or dismay.
 In my opinion, it is our instinct to do almost anything that is in our power to help prevent and stop a baby from crying.
 To the point that when our baby’s cries cannot be easily abated, we find ourselves in the uncomfortable place of feeling unnerved, generally frustrated, and deep feeling that we are a complete failure.
 When the slight sound from the baby occurs, the feeling of pressure is enormous.
 It is like we are crying internally praying that the next action will soothe them again to make the crying stop so we can breathe easy once again.